CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 **Meanwhile at work:**
 Thank god I'm the only developer on staff.

+**Collaboration Activities**
+1. No PR Reviews
+2. No Pairing
+3. No Ensemble/Mob Programming
+4. Did have meetings though

 ## Beginnings (5 -> 5.5 Years)

 ![Beginner Phase](/assets/images/confidence_vs_tdd_skill_level.png)

+**Collaboration Activities**
+1. No PR Reviews
+2. No Pairing
+3. No Ensemble/Mob Programming
+4. Did have meetings though

 One of the big issues with TDD and unit testing in general is the "learning curve".
 Honestly, after reading my story if there's one take-away you get its **you need to have a coach if you're going to learn more about testing, otherwise you are wasting your time**.
 My testing journey wouldn't have started if I hadn't met characters like JB Rainsberger, and my now-coach in this story, JitterTed/Ted Young.
 I was also in a book club